arduino/help-center-content/content/Custom/Hubs/Cloud-Support.md

 <div class="info-wrapper">
   <div class="info-item">
     <img src="https://content.arduino.cc/assets/hc-settings.svg">
-    <p class="info-title">Configure a network for IoT Cloud</p>
+    <p class="info-title">Configure a network for Arduino Cloud</p>
-    <p>Learn more about network configuration in IoT Cloud:</p>
+    <p>Learn more about network configuration in Arduino Cloud:</p>
     <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360017279260-Configure-your-network-for-Arduino-IoT-Cloud">Domains and ports to whitelist in your firewall</a>
-    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/5940204842780-Configure-a-device-for-a-network-that-doesn-t-use-all-the-parameters-in-IoT-Cloud">Configure a device for a network that doesn't use all the parameters in IoT Cloud</a>
+    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/5940204842780-Configure-a-device-for-a-network-that-doesn-t-use-all-the-parameters-in-IoT-Cloud">Configure a device for a network that doesn't use all the parameters in Arduino Cloud</a>
   </div>
   <div class="info-item">
     <img src="https://content.arduino.cc/assets/hc-devices.svg">
     <p class="info-title">Compatible devices</p>
     <p>
-      Arduino IoT Cloud supports many Arduino and third-party boards, as well as a number of Linux devices.
+      Arduino Cloud supports many Arduino and third-party boards, as well as a number of Linux devices.
     </p>
     <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360016077320-What-devices-can-be-used-with-Arduino-IoT-Cloud-">Check the device list</a>